Worker’s Compensation

 What Are The Supervisor Responsibilities?

 The first responsibility of the supervisor is to direct the employee to the appropriate medical care.
-Employees who work in the Raleigh-area are to be directed to one of the four Authorized Medical Facilities by completing and giving the employee the Supervisor’s Medical Treatment Authorization Form.
+Employees who work in the Raleigh-area are to be directed to one of the three Authorized Medical Facilities by completing and giving the employee the Supervisor’s Medical Treatment Authorization Form.
 Employees who do not work at NC State’s Raleigh facilities or surrounding area should be directed to the nearest Urgent Care Center using the same form.
 Hospital Emergency Rooms should only be used for extreme injuries and for after-hours treatment that cannot wait until the Urgent Care opens.
 The Department may be charged for the inappropriate use of a Hospital Emergency Room.

 Supervisors should maintain open lines of communication both with the employee as well as the Leave Coordinator, particularly if light duty restrictions apply or the incident resulted in lost time from work.